-- 1-4 The City and special districts shall work toward the most efficient and economical method for providing their services within the UGB. - 1-7 The City will encourage compact development and the integration of land uses within the Urban Growth Boundary to reduce trips, vehicle miles traveled, and facilitate non-automobile travel. - 1-8 The City and county will encourage infill and redevelopment of appropriate areas within the Bend Central Core, Opportunity Areas and Transit Corridors. - 1-15 The City shall continue to use advisory committees in their planning process, members of which are selected by an open process, and who are widely representative of the community. - 1-16 The City will use other mechanisms, such as, but not limited to, meetings with neighborhood groups, planning commission hearings, design workshops, and public forums, to provide an opportunity for all the citizens of the area to participate in the planning process.
+- 1-4 The City and special districts shall work toward the most efficient and economical method for providing their services within the UGB. - 1-7 The City will encourage compact development and the integration of land uses within the Urban Growth Boundary to reduce trips, vehicle miles traveled, and facilitate non-automobile travel. - 1-15 The City shall continue to use advisory committees in their planning process, members of which are selected by an open process, and who are widely representative of the community. - 1-16 The City will use other mechanisms, such as, but not limited to, meetings with neighborhood groups, planning commission hearings, design workshops, and public forums, to provide an opportunity for all the citizens of the area to participate in the planning process.

 Finding: The Plan conforms to Chapter 1 Citizen Involvement as there has been extensive citizen involvement in the preparation of the Plan and all related BURA policies.
-The Plan and Project support compact development within the Urban Growth Boundary by supporting residential development in the Mixed-Use Urban (MU) zone, near residential and commercial uses.
-The Area is in an Opportunity Area and Transit Corridor as identified in Figure 11-1 of the Comprehensive Plan, and the identified Project supports infill development on currently undeveloped lots.
+The Plan and Project support compact development within the Urban Growth Boundary by supporting residential development in the High Density Residential (RH) zone, near residential and commercial uses.
+The identified Project supports infill development on currently undeveloped lots within a generally developed area.

-Over twenty-five opportunities for public involvement were provided in the course of development the Policy supporting this Plan.
+Over twenty-five opportunities for public involvement were provided in the course of development of the Policy supporting this Plan.
 In this process, the Bend Economic Development Advisory Board, the Affordable Housing Advisory Committee, Core Area Advisory Board, the Bend Chamber of Commerce, Economic Development of Central Oregon, and a round table of housing developers provided input on development of the Policy supported by this Plan.
 Specific to public involvement in this Plan, BURA, the Planning Commission, and the City Council all held public meetings regarding this Plan, at which public comment was accepted, prior to the adoption of this TIF Plan and Report.